Frederick de Sola Mendes: Rabbinic career

 Returning to England, he was licensed to preach as rabbi by Haham Benjamin Artom, in London, 1873; in the same year he was appointed preacher of the Great St. Helen's Synagogue of that city, but in December removed to New York, where he had accepted a call to the rabbinate of Shaaray Tefillah congregation (now the West End Synagogue); he entered upon his duties there January 1, 1874 as assistant minister to Rabbi Samuel M. Isaacs.
-In 1877, Dr. Mendes was elected rabbi of the congregation and continued in that position until 1920 when he retired as Rabbi Emeritus.
+In 1877, Mendes was elected rabbi of the congregation and continued in that position until 1920 when he retired as Rabbi Emeritus.

 Writings

-Dr. Mendes achieved a great reputation for scholarship and writing power.
+Mendes achieved a great reputation for scholarship and writing power.
 In conjunction with his brother Henry Pereira Mendes and others, he was one of the founders of the American Hebrew and was its editor during the first six years (1879-1885).

 In 1888, he took part in the Field-Ingersoll controversy, writing for the North American Review an article entitled "In Defense of Jehovah."

 In 1900, Mendes joined the staff of the Jewish Encyclopedia as revising editor and chief of the translation bureau, which positions he resigned in September 1902.

-Associated with Dr. Marcus Jastrow and Dr. Kaufmann Kohler, he was one of the revisers of the Jewish Publication Society of America Version of the Bible.
+Along with Marcus Jastrow and Kaufmann Kohler, Frederick de Sola Mendes was one of the revisers of the Jewish Publication Society of America Version of the Bible.

-He also translated Jewish Family Papers: Letters of a Missionary, by "Gustav Meinhardt" (Dr. William Herzberg).
+He also translated Jewish Family Papers: Letters of a Missionary, by "Gustav Meinhardt" (William Herzberg).

 Of his publications the following may be mentioned: Child's First Bible; Outlines of Bible History; and Defense not Defiance.

 He contributed also the article on the "Jews" to Johnson's Encyclopedia.

 In 1903, he became for a time editor of The Menorah, a monthly magazine.